michaelwebb76/poster_boy/README.md

 1. Use the `prompt_for_secret_data` method.
 This will prompt the user to type in the value at runtime.
 This is useful for secret things (like passwords or API tokens) that you don't want to leave lying around unencrypted on your file system.
+Each `prompt_for_secret_data` call you make is memoized using the prompt string, so you'll only be prompted once for each individual value.
 2. Access the data from each row of the CSV file using the convention `csv_row['column_name']`.

 ## Data files